CTP Insurance explained

 In addition to CTP insurance, states also have different requirements for vehicle safety and identity checks which must be satisfied prior to registration.

 You should acquaint yourself on the rules and requirements for CTP insurance and registration based on the state in which you live.
-Information on other states is available on this website.
+Information on CTP Insurance in the ACT and other states is available on this website.

 As a final note, regardless of the state, CTP insurance will not cover you for damage to vehicles (yours or other parties), damage to property or theft.
 You need to insure separately for losses such as those.